prosopo/captcha/dev/flux/README.md

-# Prosopo Flux Package (@prosopo/flux)
+# @prosopo/flux

-This package contains the scripts for interacting with the Flux network.
+This package contains a Command Line Interface (CLI) for interacting with the Flux network.

 ## CLI Usage